morph-l2/morph-doc/docs/quick-start/4-bridge.md

 ![image16](../../assets/docs/quick-start/bridge/16.png)

-5. Approve the withdrawal again in your wallet.
+5. Waiting for the batch submission to be completed.

 ![image17](../../assets/docs/quick-start/bridge/17.png)